bazel-contrib/SIG-rules-authors/go-tutorial.md

 And lastly, you probably know that Go supports cross-compilation, and this is really nice when we are developing with containers.
 Within rules_go they have included go_cross_binary, which allows you to define the creation of a binary for a specific operating system and CPU architecture.
 This can allow us to develop on a Mac and run the binary on that Mac, while also building a binary for Linux.
-We then would use a set of bazel rules that support the building of containers, and bazel can put the Linux binary in the container.
+We then would use a set of Bazel rules that support the building of containers, and Bazel can put the Linux binary in the container.

 ## Summary

 - Bazel supports the building and testing of the Go programming language using the rules_go ruleset.
 - Initially, you need to create a basic WORKSPACE and BUILD.bazel file in the root directory of your project.
-- You can use gazelle to create and maintain various bazel files.
+- You can use Gazelle to create and maintain various Bazel files.
-- Gazelle can update various bazel files when you add a new go file or go tests.
+- Gazelle can update various Bazel files when you add a new go file or go tests.
 - Bazel supports many commands, and we covered the build, run and test commands.
-- Bazel uses an object graph that is based on WORKSPACE, BUILD.bazel, and other bazel files.
+- Bazel uses an object graph that is based on WORKSPACE, BUILD.bazel, and other Bazel files.
 - The ruleset rules_go provides various rules like go_binary, go_libary and go_test.
 They are used
 to build binaries, libraries, and support unit testing.
 - Gazelle can update BUILD.bazel and dep.bzl files with either internal or external Go dependencies.